tupui/batman/doc/settings.rst

      }

 + ``doe``: Boolean.
 If *true*, the Design of Experiment is represented on the response surface by black dots.
 Defaults value is *false*,
-+ ``resampling``: Integer.
-Number of DOE points to be displayed differently, for example to indicate a later resampling.
++ ``resampling``: Boolean.
+If *true*, Design of Experiment corresponding to the resampling points are displayed in a different color.
 Such points are represented by red triangles.
 Only activates if doe is *true*,
 + ``axis_disc``: Integers.
 Discretisation of each axis.
 Indicated value for the x and the y axis modify the surface resolution, while values corresponding the the 3rd and 4th parameters impact the frame number per movie and the movie number,
 + ``flabel``: String.
 Name of the cost function,
 + ``plabels``: Strings.
 Name of the input parameters to be plotted on each axis,